PsiLynx/PsiKit/docs/usage.md

 ### Classes such as `Pose2d` and `LoggedMechanism2d`

-Most classes referenced in the advantage scope docs are available in PsiKit, ones that are part of WPI are in `psikit.wpi.*`.
+Most classes referenced in the AdvantageScope docs are available in PsiKit, ones that are part of WPI are in `psikit.wpi.*`.
 ___

 **The [AdvantageScope Tab Reference](https://docs.advantagescope.org/category/tab-reference) is a very good resource; things that work the same in PsiKit as in the AdvantageKit examples will not be covered by these docs.**